-George W. Bickerstaff III has served as a member of our Board of Directors since December 2017 and Chairperson of our Board of Directors since December 2020.
+George W. Bickerstaff, III has served as a member of our Board of Directors since December 2017 and Chairperson of our Board of Directors since December 2020.
 Mr. Bickerstaff is currently the chair of the Audit Committee of the Board of Directors (the "Audit Committee") and a member of the Compensation Committee of the Board of Directors (the "Compensation Committee").
 He currently serves as a Managing Director of M.M.
 Dillon & Co., LLC, an investment banking firm.
 Prior to joining M.M.
-Dillon & Co.,

-LLC, Mr. Bickerstaff held various positions with Novartis International AG, a global leader in pharmaceuticals and consumer health, including Chief Financial Officer of Novartis Pharma AG.
+Dillon & Co., LLC, Mr. Bickerstaff held various positions with Novartis International AG, a global leader in pharmaceuticals and consumer health, including Chief Financial Officer of Novartis Pharma AG.
 Prior to joining Novartis, Mr. Bickerstaff was the Chief Financial Officer of IMS Health, Division of Dun & Bradstreet.
-Mr. Bickerstaff currently serves on the board of directors of CareDx, Inc. and Cardax, Inc. Mr. Bickerstaff previously served on the board of directors of Axovant Sciences Ltd, Inovio Pharmaceuticals, Inc. and ARIAD Pharmaceuticals, Inc. until it was acquired by Takeda Pharmaceutical Company Limited in February 2017.
-Mr. Bickerstaff has demonstrated leadership in his field, his understanding of our industry and his senior management experience contributed to our conclusion that he should serve as a director.
+Mr. Bickerstaff currently serves on the board of directors of CareDx, Inc. Mr. Bickerstaff previously served on the board of directors of Cardax, Inc. Sio Gene Therapies Inc., Inovio Pharmaceuticals, Inc. and Ariad Pharmaceuticals, Inc. Mr. Bickerstaff holds degrees in engineering and business administration from Rutgers University.
+Mr. Bickerstaff has demonstrated leadership in his field, and his understanding of our industry and his senior management experience contributed to our conclusion that he should serve as a director.